wiloon/blog/content/post/archive-1/2014-03-22-linux-sha1sum.md

     sha1sum {file} > {file}.sha1

-Send both files and the other party can do a&#8230;
+Send both files and the other party can do a...

     sha1sum -c {file}.sha1